 It was my husband who challenged me to think outside the box.
 That and the inspiration of reading Kevin Belmonte's excellent Biography of William Wilberforce.
 What if there was a way to make a difference in a positive way?
 What if I could shop in a way that rescued people from poverty and slavery plus showed them God's love and true freedom?
-What if I could help get other people on board to change how we shopped together and broaden the impact?
+What if I could get other people on board to change how we shopped together and broaden the impact?
 Were there any other Christians out there who felt like I did?

 I sat in front of my laptop and cried the day I found Amani Ya Juu's website.
 I was no longer alone.
 There were others who thought like me and were already out there making the difference I longed to be able to make.
 As you will see browsing through this website, Amani Ya Juu is just one of many faith-based organizations that are going even beyond Fair trade to save others from exploitation and make a real difference in people's lives.
 I have had to search hard to find them, but I am discovering more all the time.
-(To view them all, see Businesses We Support.)
+(See Businesses We Support.)

 At last I had found my mission.
 To connect people who want to make a difference by how they shop with those who are out there combating exploitation in the most positive way imaginable through God's love.
 So I have taken my years of research and combined it all into one, easy to use website so you can too can learn how to change how you shop.
 (I created the website I wish I had stumbled on years ago!)
 And you will find you are not alone.
 People from many different denominations, countries and backgrounds are also joining in to help rescue people from poverty and exploitation, utilizing trade to change lives.
 So, please help me spread the word, and together we can change the world by how we shop!
 Like Matthew West sings, let us "Do Something"...

 Follow us on Facebook: